 My new book, From To-Do to Done, is brimming with ideas to help you be more productive, and get yourself on track to achieve your significant results.

 I’ve designed this book so that you can read it in about an hour.
 In the book, I describe the strategies in this post in more detail.
 These techniques can help you feel energized and fulfilled at work.

 Use My Empowered Productivity™ System

 Empowered Productivity is my workflow management system.
 It’s designed to help you get back in the driver’s seat of your work and personal life.

 Online, Video-Based Course for Individuals

-Attention Management – Learn how to resist distraction and focus on your most important tasks.
+Attention Management – Discover how to resist distraction and focus on your most important tasks.
 Attention management is the key to unlocking productivity.

-Action Management – Learn how to use systems and tools to organize and prioritize your daily tasks.
+Action Management – Find out how to use systems and tools to organize and prioritize your daily tasks.
 (The tips in this blog post come from the Action Management module of Empowered Productivity.)

 Live Training for Teams

 If you’re a leader looking for live virtual or onsite Empowered Productivity training for your team, in addition to the Attention Management and Action Management modules mentioned above, you’ll also get training in: